 Permission to Publish

-The Norwich University Archives and Special Collections asks that researchers intending to use our materials in publications cite our materials with the following citation format:
+We ask researchers intending to use our materials in publications to cite our materials in the following preferred citation format:

 Identification of specific item; Date (if known); Collection name; Box and Folder Number; Norwich University Archives, Kreitzberg Library, Northfield, Vt.

-Alternatively, researchers may contact us for a preferred credit line in cases where a full citation is not possible.
+Alternatively, please email us for a preferred credit line in cases where a full citation is not possible.

-Archives and Special Collections can make no claims about the intellectual ownership of the content of many of our collections.
-If requested, we will supply researchers with a written statement indicating that we have no objections to their use of materials from our collections.
-Researchers should contact us at either firstname.lastname@example.org or 802-485-2947 with the following information to obtain written confirmation of our permission to publish:
+We can make no claims about the intellectual ownership of the content of many of our collections.
+If requested, we can supply researchers with a written statement indicating that we have no objections to their use of our materials.
+Researchers should contact us with the following information to obtain written confirmation of our permission to publish:

 - Mailing address, email or fax number

-- The nature (book, article, etc.) and anticipated title of the publication where content from our collections will appear
+- Nature (book, article, etc.) and anticipated title of the publication

 - Anticipated date of publication

-While we do not charge researchers for publishing our materials, information about the publication of items from our collections assists us in improving access to some of our most unique holdings.
-For this reason, we ask that researchers consider providing us with information about publications that use our materials as a courtesy.
+Information about the publication of items from our collections assists us in improving access to some of our most unique holdings.
+For this reason, we ask that researchers consider providing us with information about publications that use our materials.